Community Pharmacy MATOD Program

 Pharmacist Communication with MATOD Prescribers and DASSA Clinicians

-• missed doses as per the guidelines
+• missed doses as per the guidelines,

-• suspected or confirmed dose diversion
+• suspected, attempted, or confirmed dose diversion,

-• presenting with prescriptions for opioids, benzodiazepines and other high risk medications not prescribed by the patient’s authorised MATOD prescriber
+• presenting with prescriptions for opioids, benzodiazepines and other high-risk medications not prescribed by the patient’s authorised MATOD prescriber,

-• presenting intoxicated
+• presenting intoxicated,

-• concerns regarding physical or psychological health
+• concerns regarding physical or psychological health.

 Incident reporting

-MATOD program suspected or confirmed diversion incident report
+MATOD program, suspected or confirmed diversion incident report

 Diversion includes not consuming the dose to the complete satisfaction of the dispensing pharmacist, as well as supplying a take-away dose to another person.
 Clients are required to consume their medication as prescribed.